 - Salt and pepper to taste

-In a small bowl or jar, whisk the 2 tbsp lemon juice, 3 tbsp vinegar, 1 tsp sugar, salt and pepper to taste, and 3 tbsp olive oil until the salt and sugar is dissolved.
+- In a small bowl or jar, whisk the 2 tablespoon lemon juice, 3 tablespoon vinegar, 1 teaspoon sugar, salt and pepper to taste, and 3 tablespoon olive oil until the salt and sugar is dissolved.
 Pour over the potatoes, celery, and dill and gently stir until the potatoes are covered in the dressing.

 - Makes 6 to 8 one cup servings.